Saint Fin Barre's Cathedral: Stained glass

-Burges conceived the iconographical scheme for the stained glass windows, designed the individual panels for the each of the 74 windows, and oversaw every stage of their production.
+Burges conceived the iconographical scheme for the stained glass windows, designed the individual panels for each of the 74 windows, and oversaw every stage of their production.
 According to Maurice Carey, "in consequence, the windows have a consistent cohesive style and follow a logical sequence in subject matter".
 The panels were cartooned by H. W. Lonsdale and manufactured in London between 1868 and 1869 by William Gualbert Saunders, who worked in Burges's office before forming his own firm of stained glass makers.
 Doctrinal objections to some of the figures, particularly of Christ, lead to a four-year delay, with their eventual installation between 1873 and 1881.
 Four windows remain incomplete.
 Lonsdale's cartoons are kept at the cathedral.

 Many of the figures relate to Christian iconography, and echo those in the tympanum, including, in the ambulatory a window showing God as the King of Heaven overlooking the evangelists Matthew, Mark, Luke and John.
 In the panel, Matthew takes human form, Mark is depicted as a lion, Luke as an ox, while John takes the form of an eagle.
 As elsewhere in the cathedral, the illustrations can be divided between the divine, wise and foolish.

 The scheme begins and ends with two rose windows, at the west front and south transept respectively.
 The west rose window shows God as the creator resting on a rainbow and in the act of blessing.
 He is surrounded by eight compartments, each inspired by the scenes from Book of Genesis, beginning with the creation of light, and ending with the birth of Eve, and Adam naming the animals.
 The south transept rose window, known as the "Heavenly Hierarchies", places Christ the King in the centre, with the compartments containing a series of angels, archangels and cherubim.
 Separate glass sheets containing building tools are placed between each angelic compartment.

 The nave windows contain signs of the Zodiac.
 Each lancet by the arcade contains a grisaille panel.
 These scenes are mostly from the Old Testament, while those from the transepts onward are of prophets who foretold Christ's coming, or from the New Testament.
 The clerestory panels above the high altar depict Christ reigning from his cross alongside His Mother, John, the Three Marys and various disciples.
 The windows around the ambulatory include scenes from the life of Christ, culminating in a representation of heaven at worship from the Book of Revelation.